icipe-official/Automation_scripts/installation/repeat_masker_and_modeller/README.md

 These tools are widely used in genomics research, and automating their installation can help to streamline your workflow.

+For information about the other installation scripts in this repository, please refer to the [ Installation scripts](../../README.md).
-For information about the other scripts in this repository, please refer to the [main README.md](../README.md).
+For information about the other scripts in this repository, please refer to the [main README.md](../../README.md).